Bread and Salt: The Immigration Ban and Other Policies’ Effects on Artistic Practice and Discourse

 Sunday, October 22, 2017

-The Frontview for Art and Architecture, Roya Khadjavi Projects, and The Shelley & Donald Rubin Foundation invite you to The 8th Floor to break bread and share in conversation as part of Asia Contemporary Art Week 2017.
-Curated by Mohammad Golabi and Lalita Salander, the afternoon will consist of two panel discussions and a roundtable Q&A, exploring the challenges, needs, and possible approaches towards immigration from the perspective of cultural policy and management in New York City, offering an opportunity to work together on solutions.
-Featured panelists include artist Shahrzad Changalvaee; Felicity Hogan, Director of NYFA Learning; artist and journalist Siddhartha Joag, co-coordinator of artistsafety.net; Clarinda Mac Low, Director of Culture Push; Laura Raicovich, Director of The Queens Museum; Sebastien Sanz de Santamaria, Director of Operations at Residency Unlimited; Laurel Ptak, Director of Art in General; and Diya Vij, Special Projects Commissioner’s Unit, NYC Department of Cultural Affairs.
-Additionally, participating artists Rambod and Ramyar Vala will take part in the event by presenting a video essay and the program will feature a reading of a poem by Basim Mardan.
+The Frontview for Art and Architecture, Roya Khadjavi Projects, and The Shelley & Donald Rubin Foundation hosted Bread and Salt: The Immigration Ban and Other Policies’ Effects on Artistic Practice and Discourse at The 8th Floor as part of Asia Contemporary Art Week 2017.
+Curated by Mohammad Golabi and Lalita Salander, the afternoon consisted of two panel discussions and a roundtable Q&A, exploring the challenges, needs, and possible approaches towards immigration from the perspective of cultural policy and management in New York City, offering an opportunity to work together on solutions.
+Featured panelists included artist Shahrzad Changalvaee; Felicity Hogan, Director of NYFA Learning; Clarinda Mac Low, Director of Culture Push; Laura Raicovich, Director of The Queens Museum; Sebastien Sanz de Santamaria, Director of Operations at Residency Unlimited; Laurel Ptak, Director of Art in General; and Diya Vij, Special Projects Commissioner’s Unit, NYC Department of Cultural Affairs.
+Additionally, participating artists Rambod and Ramyar Vala took part in the event by presenting a video essay.

 Participating Artists –